Riaz125/project-4-riaz/README.md

 # WhatToWatch

-WhatToWatch is a movie app that shows your new movies that you can watch.
+WhatToWatch is a movie app that shows you new movies that you can watch.
 You can check recently released movies sorted according to their imdb score.

 ## Screenshots